 The UK is divided into twelve regions, each of which has between 3 and 10 MEP’s representing the area.
 Aberdeenshire is part of the Scotland "region" which returned six MEP’s in 2014 using a closed list system.
 MEP's sit in the European Parliament in Strasbourg.

 Cairngorm National Park Authority Elections

 Aberdeenshire Council is responsible for running elections to Ward 5 of the Cairngorm National Park Authority.
-Elections take place every four years on an all-postal basis, with the next one scheduled for 2019.
+Elections take place every four years on an all-postal basis.

 A By-Election occurs due to a vacancy caused by the death or resignation of an elected representative.
 It can take place during any of the standard election cycles, and is subject to the timetable for normal elections.
 Referendums can take place at any time.